NikLopezGoes/NikLopezGoes/README.md

 # 👋 Hi, I'm Nikolas Lopez

-I'm a senior CS student at the University of Minnesota
+I have A B.S. in CS from the University of Minnesota
 Currently working on full-stack development, machine learning, and recommender systems.

 - 🔭 Current projects: Taco Truck Website